mpetavy/prunsrv/README.md

 | ServiceUser     |         | Username of the user under which service is run                     |
 | ServicePassword |         | Password of the user under which service is run                     |
 | PidFile         |         | Path to store the serice PID                                        |

+### PRUNSRV in debug mode

+Use the paramater "--debug" to run PRUNSRV in debug mode.

 ### Samples